Black Friday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 2018 Apple iPad (gold, 32GB) for $250 ($80 off)

 Apple made its entry-level iPad even better with the latest version, released in March.
-Amazon is currently selling it for $250, which is likely to be the lowest price we'll see this year.
-This deal is also available at Walmart, and it could pop up at Target and elsewhere, too.
-Meanwhile, Best Buy is currently selling it for $300.
+Walmart is currently selling it for $250, which is likely to be the lowest price we'll see this year.
+Target also has it for $250, and Best Buy is currently selling it for $260.

 Deal available Nov.
 22-24.

-Note: Updated: Deals and availability confirmed on Thursday, Nov.
-22.